kkulykk/smart-wardrobe/README.md

 To set up the Smart Wardrobe system locally, follow these steps:

+1. Download the [models](https://drive.google.com/file/d/1iR8BF3As2roXZdprnVHAXmc3TuRHzq18/view?usp=share_link) and move to the root directory

-1. Clone the repository:
+2. Clone the repository:
 ```
 git clone https://github.com/your-username/smart-wardrobe.git
 ```
-2. Install the required dependencies.
+3. Install the required dependencies.
 You may use a virtual environment to keep your dependencies isolated:
 ```
 cd smart-wardrobe
 npm i
 cd ./server
 pip install -r requirements.txt
 ```
-3. Launch the application:
+4. Launch the application:
 ```
 python server.py
 cd ..
 npm start
 ```
-4. Access the Smart Wardrobe system by visiting http://localhost:3000 in your web browser.
+5. Access the Smart Wardrobe system by visiting http://localhost:3000 in your web browser.

 ## Demo